maartenpt/flexipipe/README.md

-# Flexipipe
+# flexiPipe

-Flexipipe is a modular NLP pipeline for Universal Dependencies data that glues rule-based components, the legacy flexitag tagger, and multiple neural backends (SpaCy, Stanza, Flair, UDPipe REST, and UDMorph REST).
+flexiPipe is a modular NLP pipeline for Universal Dependencies data that glues rule-based components, the legacy flexitag tagger, and multiple neural backends (SpaCy, Stanza, Flair, UDPipe REST, and UDMorph REST).
 It can ingest raw text, CoNLL-U, and TEITOK XML, preserves